 Excitement is building here at Paddy Power News for this year’s Cheltenham Festival.
-We’re less than a month away from the great and the good of the National Hunt world descending on Prestbury Park for four days of glorious racing.
+We’re 48 hours away from the great and the good of the National Hunt world descending on Prestbury Park for four days of glorious racing.
 Rejoice!

 The Gold Cup is always a highlight and this year’s renewal looks set to be a blockbuster with a host of top chasers eager to dethrone back-to-back winner Al Boum Photo.
 The reigning champ is the antepost favourite in his quest to become the first horse since Best Mate in 2004 to win the race three years on the spin.

 But Al Boum Photo is not the only race winner among the potential runners, with 2018 victor Native River showing his class by comfortably winning the Cotswold Chase at Sandown.
 He could also face a challenge from Paddy Power Irish Gold Cup winner Kemboy, who comfortably beat Delta Work and Minella Indo at the Dublin Racing Festival.
 2020 RSA Insurance Novices’ Chase winner Champ is another potential runner prominent in the betting after an impressive seasonal reappearance in the Game Spirit Chase.

 An initial 41 horses were entered for the 2021 Gold Cup, but the field will be whittled down before the big day.
 Thanks to Paddy’s non-runner money back offer, there’s no risk of losing out if your pick pulls out!

 - DON’T MISS OUR BRAND NEW SNAZZY RACECARDS FOR EVERY SINGLE RACE TODAY